 The next racial costume to avoid is one that has been around for centuries, and yet in 2018, it’s still being done.
 And that is the sinister topic of blackface.
 If you’re not familiar with the phrase, it is when someone who is not black, dresses up as a black person.
 This began as a form of entertainment back in the 19th century.
 Black people were seen as subhuman, and therefore white performers would dress in blackface paint, large wigs and apply overdrawn facial features, to mock and humiliate them.
 These performances often surrounded around slavery, creating a damaging caricature of people of colour that still, to an extent, lives on today.
 Now that all seems very serious for an article about Halloween costumes but understanding the history of blackface is essential.
 It might seem like applying layers of fake tan and overdrawing your lips to dress up as Beyoncé or Obama today is incomparable to the origins of blackface, however we must remember where it came from, and that dressing up as a different race is not fun, it’s unnecessary and outdated.

 Lastly for racist costumes we have American Indians.
 This is always a popular Halloween costume, but like any other culture whether that is Mexican or Japanese, it should be avoided.
 American Indians have faced many hardships throughout history and are still oppressed widely in America today.
-To reduce centuries of struggle and rich complex culture to a furry skirt and a feather headband is boring.
+To reduce centuries of struggle and a rich complex culture to a furry skirt and a feather headband is boring.
 Not to mention that often these costumes are overly sexualised and not remotely accurate.
 This is disrespectful to all people of these cultures, but especially the women who are often ignored in history anyway.
 If you want to dress sexy, go for it!
 But stick to your favourite fictional characters or Halloween classics like a witch or a cat.

 Next, let’s talk about mental health-related costumes.
 World Mental Health day has just passed, and as the positive posts about checking in on your pals calm down, you might start to see a couple questionable costumes creep in.
 The typical MH related costume we see on Halloween is someone wearing a straitjacket aka a straight-jacket.
 Now, these are often used in horror movies, but in real life, they have a sinister history too.
 The reality is that they were used as a form of torture in Victorian times as a way to control severely mentally ill people.
 They are not a cool outfit to complete your ‘crazy asylum patient’ costume.
 Even though straight-jackets are rarely used today, they represent a time where those with mental illnesses were seen as dangerous and scary.
 Stereotypes and closeminded attitudes about mental health still exist today, let’s not add to them for the sake of a spooky costume.